Toys and stuff

 In this guide we match the bunny proofing problem with the toy so you can make sure you are providing a safe and acceptable alternative that will satisfy your rabbits instinctive needs.
 Our hope is to help you avoid expensive repairs to your home and to keep your rabbit out of the vets.

-We have been house rabbits enthusiasts for over 20 years and have tried out all of these toys with our own rabbits here at Bunnyproof HQ.
-We share their reactions in our guides and tell you how these toys performed over their complete life not just on the day.
+We have tried out all of these toys with our own rabbits here at Bunnyproof HQ where we have kepy house rabbits for over 20 years.
+We share their reactions in our guides and tell you how these toys performed over their complete life.

 We know every rabbit is different so to help give a complete review we have taken lots of advice from our bunny proofing facebook group which has over 50K members at the time of this article.
-This has helped us to find out what toys seem to be a go to favourite and what toys have caused unexpected issues.
+This has helped us to find out what toys seem to be favourites and what toys have caused unexpected issues.

-Yes it is important for your bunnies health and happiness to have places of shelter to rest in and relax.
-A well placed shelter may even encourage them to spend more time with you and away from unsuitable areas such as under your couch and bed.
+It is important for your rabbits wellbeing to have places of shelter to explore and rest in.
+Providing your rabbit with a hideout toy will also encourage them to spend less time in unsuitable places such as under your couch and bed.

 What's the best type of rabbit hideout toy?

-Bunnies don't like being cornered or trapped so the best type of hideout will give your rabbit space to turn around in and have more than one way to exit.
-Remember your rabbit may also enjoy jumping on top of their hideout so make sure its a sturdy construction.
+Rabbits do not like being cornered or trapped so the best type of rabbit hideout toy will give them space to turn around in and have more than one exit.
+Remember your rabbit may also enjoy jumping on top of their hideout toy so make sure it is a sturdy construction.

 Where is the best place to put my rabbit's hideout toy?